hensyou/cf-micro-service-architecture/marketplace-service/labs/README.md

 # Labs

+The following are some of hands on exercises to reinforce

 ## Concepts To Learn
 1. Create a simple UI using Spring Boot and ThymeLeaf
 2. Create a simple Backing Service using Spring Boot + Flyway + H2 + Postgres